SITOR

 SITOR sends 7-bit characters as a bit stream at 100 baud (which, in this case, is 100 bits per second, 10 milliseconds per bit, or 70 milliseconds per character).

 The bitstream is FSK modulated with a 170 Hz frequency shift.
 The high frequency is a mark, and the low frequency is a space.

 Applications

 SITOR is used commonly on shortwave bands, where it is used to transmit maritime-related information such as weather forecasts and storm warnings.

 SITOR-B is used for narrow-band direct printing (NBDP).

 NAVTEX marine weather and safety messages are broadcast using SITOR-B. The NAVTEX messages have a specific format that is interpreted by NAVTEX receivers.
-(NAVTEX is layered on top of SITOR-B just as HTML is layered on top of TCP.)
+(NAVTEX is layered on top of SITOR-B just as HTTP is layered on top of TCP.)

 Amateur radio uses SITOR but calls it AMTOR, AMateur Teleprinting Over Radio.
 AMTOR-A is SITOR-A. AMTOR-B (also called AMTOR-FEC) is SITOR-B. In 1991, an AMTOR extension was described that includes lower case and other printable ASCII characters.